Skip to content

 Scope

-The overall training philosophy is described in the Kyokushinkai section.
+The overall training perspective is described in the Kyokushinkai section.

 This page describes how Jumbi Undō is organized and performed in practice.